-During all my years of residence in Rajasthan, if there was one thing which I consciously hoarded, then that was yards and yards of Jaipur hand block print fabrics.
+During all my years of residence in Rajasthan, if there was one thing that I consciously hoarded, then that was yards and yards of Jaipur hand block print fabrics.
 I loved them in everything and the wispy, delicately decorated motifs adorned the furnishings of my house, my stationary, and my wardrobe.
 At that time, I was big into sarees and nothing suited a Rajasthani summer better than Jaipur hand block print 9 yards in soft cotton.
 My relations there were into politics and one of them hailed from Sanganer which is the hub of this art.
-Since she was a hard-working popular leader, Sanganer locals adored her and every now and then, we used to get beautiful hand block printed fabrics as gifts.
+Since she was a hard-working popular leader, Sanganer locals adored her and now and then, we used to get yards of these beautiful fabrics as gifts.
 Last year, when I was in Jaipur with Akash, my love for Jaipur hand block print took me to various workshops in the city and I requested my autorickshaw driver, Dinesh to bring us to a workshop.
-It was a long stop during our Jaipur handicrafts tour and we spent a blistering hot afternoon shopping and learning to use a block on fabric.
+It was a long stop during our Jaipur handicrafts tour and we spent a blistering hot afternoon shopping and learning to use a block of fabric.

 Sanganer is the pit stop for hand block print lovers